Data-Efficient Self-Supervised Algorithms for Fine-Grained Birdsong Analysis: Introduction

-Fortunately, deep neural networks have shown superior performance and automation compared to prior birdsong syllable detectors that rely on classical algorithms \cite{cohen2022automated,morita2021measuring}.
-A notable work by Cohen et al. \cite{cohen2022automated} proposed TweetyNet, a convolutional-recurrent neural network trained on frame-level labeled spectrograms of the songs.
-It showed promising results using relatively small to moderate labeled training data.
-This approach intelligently circumvents the syllable segmentation step by classifying the non-syllable frames as background.
-However, fully supervised methods do not scale well with the number of birds in this task.
-Unfortunately, each bird requires a separate model for detecting its song patterns due to the idiosyncraticity of its song and syllable repertoire.
-Minimizing expert labor and enabling large-scale analysis of birds with intricate vocal behavior requires data-efficient methods that do not compromise fidelity.
-To this end, leveraging unlabeled data via self-supervised learning (SSL) and semi-supervised learning (Semi-SL) methods has become increasingly rewarding in the current deep learning landscape of computational bioacoustics \cite{morfi2021deep,PAPIE,rauch2025can,rauch2025unmutepatchtokensrethinking,rauch2024deepactivelearningavian}.
-These paradigms can potentially address the annotation bottleneck in large-scale birdsong analysis as well.
+Deep learning has shown superior performance and automation compared to prior birdsong syllable detectors that rely on classical algorithms~\cite{cohen2022automated,morita2021measuring,houtanfa}.
+More importantly, a neural network performs segmentation and categorization simultaneously by classifying non-syllable spectrogram frames as background~\cite{cohen2022automated}.
+However, purely supervised methods do not scale well with the number of birds in this task, because each bird requires a separate model to detect its song patterns, given the idiosyncratic nature of its song and syllable repertoire.